dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### Can assistants create a new file or document directly into Notion, Google Drive, or other connected platforms?

-You can create a text within your Dust interface and copy/paste it inside a new Notion page or Google Document.
-Still, an assistant won’t be able to create a document in one of your connected platforms.
+To move text to Notion or Google Docs:

+- Write the text in Dust.
+- Copy it.
+- Paste it into a new Notion page or Google Doc.

+Note: Assistants can't create documents in connected platforms for you.

 ### What are things to ask @gpt3.5-turbo?